 A decent club level leg-spinner himself, William Trumble laid out a cricket pitch at the family home, placed a feather on good-length and asked his sons to pitch on it.
 Hugh Trumble, noted for his legendary accuracy, later recounted: “Of course I couldn’t repeatedly hit the feather, but I soon reached the stage when I was always pretty close to it.”

-Trumble played his early cricket for Kew Cricket Club, before moving to Melbourne Cricket Club from 1887-88.
+Trumble played his early cricket for Kew CC, before moving to Melbourne CC from 1887-88.
 In his first season, he took 36 wickets at 6.77, finishing ahead of Fred Spofforth.
-From there to his First-class debut for Victoria was but a short step, and bowling in tandem with Spofforth, Trumble captured seven for 52.
+From there to his First-class debut for Victoria was but a short step, and bowling in tandem with Spofforth, Trumble captured 7 for 52.

 It did not take him long to get into the Test side when Australia toured England in 1890.
 As mentioned, success took a while to grace the young man, but with age he kept getting better.